derme302/gh-pages-derme302/content/posts/2011-10-18-a-day-in-the-life-of-my-minecraft-server.md

   </tr>
 </table>

-While I prefer the Destiny, you can&#8217;t forget the good old Star Destroyer, it brings back memories.
+While I prefer the Destiny, you can't forget the good old Star Destroyer, it brings back memories.

 <!--more-->